 Puluh, our spectacular male, has fathered seven, including Indah, born in 2008, Tripa in October 2012 and Tuti, born in December 2012 to mum Subis.

-Help us to do everything we can to protect the future of this amazing species - find out more on Act for Wildlife here.
+You can help us to do everything we can to protect the future of this amazing species - find out more on Act for Wildlife here.